botify-hq/developers-docs/api_docs/markdowns/api/authentication.md

 ### Regenerate your Token
 You can regenerate your Token at [https://app.botify.com/account](https://app.botify.com/account).
-Once the new token generated, any requests using the previous token are forbidden.
+Once the new token is generated, any request using the previous token is forbidden.